vishalvijaynair/Vehicle-Security-System-Using-Facial-Recognition/README.md

 # Vehicle_Security_Using_Facial_Recognition
-Mini Project created using python
+Mini Project created using Python and Machine Learning